pyudev/pyudev/doc/guide.rst

 Querying device information
 ---------------------------

-A :class:`Device` has a set of "device properties" (not to be confused with Python properties as created by :func:`property()`) that describe the capabilities and features of this device as well as its relationship to other devices.
+As you've seen, :class:`Device` represents a device in the udev database.
+Each such device as a set of "device properties" (not to be confused with Python properties as created by :func:`property()`!) that describe the capabilities and features of this device as well as its relationship to other devices.

-Common device properties are available as properties of a :class:`Device` object.
+Common device properties are also available as properties of a :class:`Device` object.
 For instance, you can directly query the :attr:`device_node` and the :attr:`device_type` of block devices: